stoneface86/trackerboy/docs/tracker/speed.md

 ### Speed to tempo calculation

+**NOTE:** These examples are provided for clarification, when calculating a speed in Trackerboy, you can use the [Tempo calculator](../interface/tempo-calculator.md) utility (Song > Tempo calculator...) instead.

 We can convert a speed to a tempo using the following formula:

 $$tempo = {{60 * framerate} \over {speed * rpb}}$$